 Elevated fine particle levels pose the greatest air quality challenge in our jurisdiction.
-While fine particle levels met EPA's health-based standard of 35 micrograms per cubic meter in 2013, sites in three of four counties (King, Pierce and Snohomish) continued to exceed the Agency's more stringent local PM2.5 health goal of 25 micrograms per cubic meter.
-In 2013, our Kitsap County monitor met the Agency's local PM2.5 health goal.
+While fine particle levels met EPA's health-based standard of 35 micrograms per cubic meter in 2015, sites in all four counties (King, Kitsap, Pierce and Snohomish) exceeded the Agency's more stringent local PM2.5 health goal of 25 micrograms per cubic meter.

 Ozone levels remain a concern in our region.
-Over the last decade, ozone concentrations have not decreased as significantly as other pollutants.
-The Enumclaw Mud Mountain monitor has the highest regional ozone concentrations.
-EPA is expected to propose a more protective health-based standard in 2014.
+The Enumclaw Mud Mountain monitor has the highest regional ozone concentrations, at levels close to the federal standard.

-Air toxics were present in our air at levels that posed adverse health effects.
-These health effects include, but are not limited to, increased cancer risk and respiratory effects.
+Air toxics were measured at levels that posed adverse health effects.
+These health effects include, but are not limited to, increased cancer risk, respiratory, and developmental effects.